 The following photographs represent my chance encounters.
 If you're looking for a systematic photographic survey, I recommend the Butterflies of New Mexico web site maintained by Joe Schelling.

-The images are organized alphabetically, by family, genus, and species.
-When you encounter a slide show, you can hover your cursor over the images to control them.
-If you seen an error, please contact me via the Contact tab at the top of the page.
+The images are organized alphabetically by taxonomic level.
+Unlike moths, virtually all butterflies all fall into a single superfamily, the Papilionoidea, so my taxonomic breakdown begins at the family level.
+When you encounter a slide show, hover your cursor over the images to control them.
+If you see an error, please contact me via the Contact tab at the top of the page.